-Rick has tried over 100 cases to verdict, including jury and non-jury disputes, and has navigated successful settlements for clients in hundreds of more disputes.
+Rick has tried over 100 cases to verdict, including jury and non-jury disputes, and has navigated successful settlements for clients in hundreds more disputes.
+These have involved serious personal injury and wrongful death, complex commercial litigation, estate and trust lawsuits, and environmental contamination.

 Rick brought his practice to Callison Tighe in 1991 and has been a partner since 1992.
 He is the firm’s Managing Member.
 Rick was born and raised in Columbia, and has lived with his family in nearby Camden, SC since 1988.
 He has been married for over 40 years to his wife Janet and they have one son, Will.